 How to check:

-Smart thermostat specific behaviour:
+Smart thermostat behavior:

 Fix 7: The Thermostat Itself Has Failed

-- Visible physical damage to the unit
+- Visible physical damage

-- The thermostat is more than 10 years old
+- The unit is over 10 years old

-- A burning smell near the thermostat
+- A burning smell near the unit

 What to do:

-Google Nest Learning Thermostat on Amazon UK.
+Google Nest Learning Thermostat on Amazon.

-Ecobee Smart Thermostat Premium on Amazon US.
+Ecobee Smart Thermostat Premium on Amazon.

 Quick Diagnosis Guide: Start Here